gw-kit/delta-coverage-plugin/README.md

 >
 >...
 >
->\> java.lang.Exception: Rule violated for bundle delta-coverage-gradle: instructions covered ratio is 0.5, but expected
+>\> java.lang.Exception: Rule violated for bundle test: instructions covered ratio is 0.5, but expected
 > minimum is 0.9
 >
-> Rule violated for bundle delta-coverage-gradle: lines covered ratio is 0.0, but expected minimum is 0.9
+> [test] Rule violated for bundle test: lines covered ratio is 0.0, but expected minimum is 0.9

 ## Delta Coverage report examples